 My work at DQC is inspired by children!
 Knowing the opportunities for growth, empowerment, and joy that learning provides children motivates me to work on improving education for all children every day.

-Rachel leads DQC’s work to foster an effective role for the federal government in supporting education data use.
-She convenes and collaborates with partners and policymakers to analyze and develop constructive education data legislation at all levels.
-Rachel’s work focuses on student data privacy, federal policy, student access to data, education research, and state and federal legislation.
+As vice president, Rachel leads DQC’s work to understand and support the field’s progress and impact in using data in service of student learning.
+She guides the organization’s research strategy and collaborates with partners and policymakers to identify best practices and success stories.
+Rachel’s work also focuses on student data privacy, federal policy, education research, and state and federal legislation.

 Rachel earned a bachelor’s degree in political science from Emory University and a master’s in public policy from The University of Chicago’s Harris School of Public Policy Studies.
 Outside the world of education data, Rachel enjoys hiking and is always eager to try new trails.

 Who are your education heroes?
 Mr. Rogers for his gentle respect of every child and his high expectations for all of the adults who impact childrens’ lives.

 What is your favorite DQC resource?
 Our topic guide to how state data policy and leadership can support amazing district successes.

 What’s your superpower?
 Efficiently packing suitcases.
 I can’t explain it, it’s just a gift.